sswam/allemande/doc/nsfw/bdsm/bdsm.md

-# Welcome to Ally Chat - Adults Only / BDSM or Hell Zone
+# Welcome to Ally Chat - Adults Only / BDSM Zone

 Ally Chat is an innovative multi-user chat platform, with features for learning, work and play, including adult entertainment and role-playing.
 Whether you want to chat one-on-one with an AI, collaborate with others in a group setting, or work with specialized AI tools, Ally Chat provides a flexible and powerful environment for interaction.
 We are currently chatting using the app.